What happens when a FERS employee wishes to retire prior to meeting all of the full eligibility requirements?

 How does MRA+10 work?

 The concept of “MRA+10” comes into play when someone has met their MRA, but has not met the 30-year requirement to be fully eligible to retire.
-In this case, the employee simply 10 years of service to be able to retire under the MRA+10 rules.
+In this case, the employee simply has 10 years of service to be able to retire under the MRA+10 rules.
 Again, in this scenario, we’ve got the MRA and at least 10 years of service, but not the 30 required to be fully eligible.

 It probably sounds great that you’ll be able to retire with fewer years of service, but like most government programs, there’s a catch.
 In fact, there are actually a couple of catches that have a profound financial impact on someone who chooses to retire under these MRA+10 rules.
 Most importantly, the pension will be penalized by 5% for every year an employee is under age 62, and this penalty is forever.